 One book can change the world.
 Plato’s The Republic (ca. 375 BCE) introduced us to the question of justice.
 Montesquieu’s The Spirit of the Laws (1748) made us take seriously the separation of powers in the modern state.
 Goethe’s epistolary novel The Sorrows of Young Werther (1774) started the modern youth movement.
 Frantz Fanon’s The Wretched of the Earth (1961) shaped the global struggles for decolonization throughout the twentieth century.
 One book is enough.
 Really.
 Technological gadgets rarely stand the test of time.
 Books last.

 Research and teaching are always closely connected in our department.
-Students are able to work closely with faculty who are at the forefront of their respective disciplines.
+Students are able to work closely with faculty who are at the forefront of their respective disciplines and fields.
 They become familiar with a broad range of authors, texts, and media, but also with an equally broad range of disciplinary perspectives in the humanities.
 Our faculty publish widely, lecture across the world, they organize conferences and workshops, and they bring internationally renowned guest speakers to Rice.
 We live what we teach.